-Best accessories for Samsung Gear VR
+Best Accessories for Samsung Gear VR

 ErgoFit buds are available in a variety of colors, but they've also been lumped in with a few other Panasonic in-ear options — drops360 and drops360 Luxe.
 If you're switching around the colors and suddenly see the price jump up, it's because Amazon is showing you one of those higher-end models instead.
 And you might be inclined to spend a bit more for the better drivers, which provide better bass and build quality, if that's important to you.

-Otherwise, the ErgoFit earbuds come with a 90-day warranty and should be more than serviceable — especially at such a low price point.
+Otherwise, the ErgoFit earbuds come with a 90-day warranty and should be more than serviceable — especially for $10.

 Want something nicer?
-Check out our Samsung Level In headphone review!
+Check out our Samsung Level In headphone review!.

 Microfiber cloths